 If you don’t want to start from scratch, here’s a good template you can use as the basis of your preface.

-The next thing your employee manual should do is present more details about your company.
+Next, your employee manual should offer more specifics about your company.

 Your new hires will want to know more about how your business came to be, its mission and vision, the goals you have set, and the kind of culture you’re fostering.